preciofishbone/OmniaDocsG2/blocks/announcements/index.rst

 Note that the Layout tab is general for all blocks.
 It's described here: (A link will be added)

-The General tab
+General
 ----------------
-On this tab you can set the following:
+Here you can set the following:

 .. image:: announcements-settings-general.png